How does DataDoe handle time zones?

-Dates in columns with the DATE type (like date) are always in the marketplace's local timezone.
-The table below shows a mapping from marketplace to timezone.
+Dates in columns with the DATE type, such as date, always use the marketplace's local time zone.
+The table below shows the time zone for each marketplace.

-If a date is stored with the DATETIME type, it is stored in UTC, which may be different from the marketplace’s local timezone and the user’s local timezone.
+Dates stored with the DATETIME type use UTC.
+This may be different from the marketplace's local time zone and the user's local time zone.

 Which date columns should I use for order data?

-The amazon_order_items_with_cogs table exposes three date-related columns.
-The table below shows which column to use for different use cases.
+The amazon_order_items_with_cogs table has three date-related columns.
+The table below shows which column to use for different tasks.

 | Column | Type | Meaning |